-This indicates a controller or a function assigned to a controller on the TRITON/TRITONpro/TRITONproX.
-The controller and the type of MIDI messages it transmits will depend on the type of connected MIDI instrument.
+This indicates a controller not present on the TR that can be received via MIDI, such as the ribbon controller on the TRITON Extreme etc. The controller and the type of MIDI messages it transmits will depend on the type of connected MIDI instrument or device.